Nxranjan/easy-problems/README.md

 # easy-problems
-This contains all the probelms given to us by Vipin SIr
+This contains a set of 100 easy programming problems